lilca/tEXT-iNSERTEr/README.md

 I answer you that "That's right!
 Maybe.
 I don't know the specific method.".

-I designed as complicate descriptions are not necessary by `tir`.
+I designed 'tir' as complicated descriptions is not necessary.

 If you prefer `tir`, please use and improvement(e.g. Pull Requests).